US moves to reassure Qatar with arms sale, joint exercise - Nigeria Today

 Bahrain and the UAE have also banned expressions of sympathy for Qatar.

-Bahrain announced on Wednesday that it had detained a citizen for sympathising with Qatar on social media.
+Bahrain says it has detained a citizen for sympathising with the emirate on social media.

-“I am alarmed about the possible impact on many people’s human rights,” UN human rights chief Zeid Ra’ad Al Hussein said on Wednesday.
+“I am alarmed about the possible impact on many people’s human rights,” said UN human rights chief Zeid Ra’ad Al Hussein.

-“It is becoming clear that the measures being adopted are overly broad in scope and implementation,” he added.
+“It is becoming clear that the measures being adopted are overly broad in scope and implementation.”

+Qatar’s isolation has raised fears its gas-rich economy could be hit, but the emirate says it is so far unaffected.

+Standard & Poor’s lowered its credit rating of the state-run Qatar Petroleum to AA- because of the ongoing crisis.

 Do you something awesome to share with the world?
 Click here to share